CodeScop/Oge-Mai-Field-Guide/darkforestresources.md

   Note: Hunt monsters have been known to move around the Forest Expedition unpredictably.
 I am therefore listing all of them there without subareas for this part.
 Alnu is consistently present at Base Camp if you need to find them.

   - Global Battles: Imali (150 words for 1-2), Shashi (250 words for 2-3), Attleas (350 words for 3-4)
-  - FOREST, DESERT

-- **Late June-July 2020 Sources Outside the Hunt:**

-  Late June/July 2020 sources are Hunt monsters and monsters with metal and/or rock (subject to interpretation)

   - FOREST, DESERT, WATER

-  - DFO Battles: Burhar (1500 words for 15), Molox (666 words and 1 Steel Chain for 6-7), Miclan (5 Steel Chains, 3 Pieces of Parchment and 1 Blue Essence Ink for 50)
+- **Late Aug 2020 Sources Outside the Hunt:**

+  Late August 2020 sources are - wait for it - BLUE.

+  ...
+I am exhausted from the Expedition Explosion this month, so instead of my usual Hunter Token source list built after running a battle against every monster in the game, I'm going to simply list monsters that appear to fit the clue and have the Hunter Token icon in their drop list.
+Look up their wordcount and infer their drops as you will.

+  - FOREST, DESERT, WATER

+  - DFO Battles: Spirit Ardia, Molox, Osalyu, Spirit Papple, Lycosta,  Chaensi, Babu, Miclan

 - **Sell price:** 10 Coins (don't sell, much better to spend)